-The launch of a new product or feature is a stressful time for a company, particularly Product Managers.
+The launch of a new product or feature is a stressful time for a company, particularly for Product Managers and Product Marketing Managers.
 You want your launch to be a success and act as a springboard for new deals.
 For that to happen, your team needs to decide which strategies to execute and which to ditch.

 What is a product launch plan all about? #